afgprogrammer/PHP-MVC-book-library/README.md

 // DB_PREFIX
 define('DB_PREFIX', '');
 ```
-update with your database name, username, and password. you can choose a prefix. the prefix is optional.
+update it with your database credentials. you can choose a prefix and the prefix is optional.

 #### Example
- my config.php file is this
+ My config.php file is like this

 ```PHP
   // Config Database